Personally, I don’t care to be ‘ruled’. I don’t need to be ‘led’. All I ask from government is competent administration.

 Our occasional sports correspondent and star Portugal midfield supremo, Boglinho writes:

 Look, we expect a lot from premier league footballers too.
 In the clubs that pay tens of millions to acquire the best talent from all over the world, they rule the roost.
 The English Premier League is supposedly the richest, the most talent-studded of all the European premier leagues.
-Yet you take these cosseted, gilded young baboons and sort them into their own national teams, or ask them to beat Bayern Munich instead of West Ham, and they can’t play for toffee.
+Yet you take these cosseted, gilded young baboons and sort them into their own national teams, or ask them to beat Bayern Munich instead of Arsenal, and they can’t play for toffee.
 It’s a system based on over-expectation, on media hype, that works only in its own rarefied bubble.
-And then 5000-1 outsider, Leicester City wins the Premiership.
+And then 5000-1 outsider, Leicester City goes and wins the Premiership.

 Yet the desperate fans with their songs from the terraces, wrapped in their dad’s well-worn scarf, go on demonstrating their loyalty year after year to these ghostly, overpriced simulacra of the original teams, that have kept only the traditional names in common.
 Buying a season ticket to Old Trafford and new-edition £100 red shirts for the kids every season is like voting to Leave the EU or joining the Church of England: placing absurd faith in something that nowadays exists in name only.

 Djokovic goes spinning out of Wimbledon in the second round, losing in four to an amiable, shambling, nine-foot-tall American whose greatest previous triumph was appearing on a TV dating show (she stood him up afterwards).
 The world’s number one, expected by the end of the tournament to become statistically the greatest player in the history of the game, a man who has won $100 million in prize money, played inexplicably poor, club-level tennis that was painful to watch.
 Had his family been kidnapped?
 Had his new restaurant poisoned all the diners?
 We shall probably never know.
 We just saw one of the world’s greatest athletes stumbling around with a glazed expression, muttering to himself and smashing the ball into the net, point after losing point.